abdkhanstd/FedR/readme.md

-# FeDR: Federated Learning for Road Segmentation
+# FedR: Privacy-Preserving Road Segmentation in Autonomous Driving with Federated Vision

 This repository contains the code for FeDR, a federated learning framework designed for road segmentation in autonomous driving using Vision Transformers (ViT) and Convolutional Neural Networks (CNNs).